robertgrant/dataviz-book/chapter02/Ch2.md

 Figure 2.12 was just SVG typed into a text editor; the SVG file is [here](2-bars.svg).

 Figure 2.13 was generated as repeated lines of text in R (see [Ch2.R](Ch2.R)) that made up an SVG waffle.
-The SVG file is [here](2-waffle.svg), and if you look at it is the text editor, you'll see how each line is written out, changing only the x and y coordinates as it goes along.
+The SVG file is [here](2-waffle.svg), and if you look at it in the text editor, you'll see how each line is written out, changing only the x and y coordinates as it goes along.
+In some print runs of the book, the waffle came out looking like there are slightly wider gaps between some of the rows and columns of the grid; that's just a printing artifact and you can see it's not there in the original SVG.

 Figures 2.6 and 2.9-2.11 are made by other people.